Architecture of Liverpool: Victorian Gothic houses

-Victorian workers housing
+Victorian workers' housing

-Workers housing include Stanley Terrace & Gordon Place, in Mossley Hill just off Bridge Road, early surviving terraces of workingmen's houses from the (1840s).
+Workers' housing includes Stanley Terrace and Gordon Place, in Mossley Hill just off Bridge Road, early surviving terraces of workingmen's houses from the 1840s.
 Orford Street in Wavertree is lined by workers' terraced housing.
-In Gateacre are Church Cottages (1872), 5-8 Belle Vale Road, built in a Tudor revival style.
-William Pickles Hartley created the Hartley's Village for workers at his factory in nearby Long Lane, started in 1888 designed by William Sugden & Son.
+In Gateacre are Church Cottages (1872), 5–8 Belle Vale Road, built in a Tudor revival style.
+William Pickles Hartley created the Hartley's Village for workers at his factory in nearby Long Lane, started in 1888 and designed by William Sugden & Son.